codeforequity-at/botium-speech-processing/README.md

 * HTTP POST to **/api/convert/{profile}** for audio file conversion

     > curl -X POST "http://127.0.0.1/api/convert/mp3tomonowav" -H "Content-Type: audio/mp3" -T sample.mp3 -o sample.wav

+## Contributing

+_To be done: contribution guidelines._

+We are open to any kind of contributions and are happy to discuss, review and merge pull requests.

 ## Big Thanks